aneeshan95/Cross-modal_Hierarchy_FGSBIR/README.md

 # Result
 ![](./Images/retrieval.jpg)
-Our method’s (blue) efficiency over B-Siamese (red) at varying extent (coarse, coarse++) of sketch details is shown.
+Our method’s (blue) efficiency over a Triplet-loss trained Siamese baseline network (red) at varying extent (coarse, coarse++) of sketch details is shown.
 Numbers denote rank of the matching photo.

 # Citation
 If you find this article useful in your research, please consider citing: